Meet Anthony Rumolo.

 Similar to other sports leagues, the Ontario Deaf Hockey Association counts on sponsors to help fund things like jerseys and travel to games and tournaments.
 In the league’s early days Anthony traveled throughout Canada to secure sponsorships from the likes of Meridian Bank, Canlan Ice Sports, and The Toronto Marlies.
 But Anthony found that his lip-reading skills, while impressive (his Twitter bio boasts he’s a “lipreader extraordinaire”), would only get him so far.
 “Meetings with multiple people, phone calls, and video calls were really challenging for me,” Anthony says.
 “It’s hard to lip read in those situations, and so it was difficult for me to follow the conversation and make a case for the funding we needed.”

-In 2019, Anthony learned about Live Transcribe, which provides free, real-time, speech-to-text captions on Android devices.
+In 2019, Anthony learned about Live Transcribe, which provides real-time, speech-to-text captions on Android devices.
 “I remember just exploding with excitement when I started using the application,” Anthony says.
 “At tournaments, in between games, I started holding out my phone during conversations with players, but also with potential sponsors, media members, and other league organizers.
 Live Transcribe caught every word.”

 “Being able to read everything that was being said gave me confidence that I was answering questions correctly and pitching my organization and my players in the strongest way possible.”